-- Valproate must be initiated and supervised by a specialist experienced in the management of epilepsy or bipolar disorder. - It should not be used in female children/adolescents and WCBP unless other treatments are ineffective or not tolerated.
+- Valproate must be initiated and supervised by a specialist experienced in the management of epilepsy, mania (Australia only) or bipolar disorder (New Zealand only). - It should not be used in female children/adolescents and WCBP unless other treatments are ineffective or not tolerated.